dye784/Chat-App/README.md

 ### Introduction
 Hello, My name is Damon Ye and this is a Chat App I built!
 The app is built using React, Redux, Node, Express, Sequelize, Postgres, and Socket.io.
-Testing is done with mocha, chai, and supertest.
+Testing is done with Mocha, Chai, SuperTest, and Enzyme.

 ### Installation
 **Fork** and **clone** this repository.